d-cen/Image-Blending-and-Morphing/README.md

-# ECE 36400 Project: Image Blending and Morphing
+# Project: Image Blending and Morphing
+ECE 36400: Software Engineer Python Tools

 ## Description
 Combining two images into one, or image blending, has many applications in image processing.
 One application that utilizes image blending is morphing – a special effect in motion pictures and animations that changes (or morphs) one image or shape into another through a seamless transition.
 While there are many ways to perform morphing, we will use a combination of linear projective transformations to achieve our goal.
 A projective transformation is a process that applies translation, rotation and scaling to a plane to transform it into a different plane.
 In this project, we will concentrate on the “Affine Transformation”.
 We will apply affine transformations to different sections of images to produce the effect of non-linear image warping.